 If I recommended any other beer here I would be upset at myself.
 Grab yourself a fresh Sierra Nevada Pale Ale for a look at how much you can do with one great hop.
 If you want really heavy and dank pine, resin and citrus go for the same brewery's Torpedo Double IPA.

 These are the rockstars!
-They come from all over the world but all have some form of tropical and citrus punch: Galaxy (Australia – mandarin, lychee, mango, passionfruit); Citra (USA – lychee, mango, pineapple, citrus); Amarillo (USA – full on orange and citrus); Mosaic (USA – passionfruit, citrus, stonefruit and mango, often with a "candied" feel); El Dorado (USA –pineapple, melon, stonefruit); Motueka (NZ – citrus and tropical fruit).
+They come from all over the world but all have some form of tropical and citrus punch: Galaxy (Australia – mandarin, lychee, mango, passionfruit); Citra (USA – lychee, mango, pineapple, citrus); Amarillo (USA – full on orange and citrus); Mosaic (USA – passionfruit, citrus, stonefruit, berries and mango, often with a "candied" feel); El Dorado (USA – pineapple, melon, stonefruit); Motueka (NZ – citrus and tropical fruit).

-Example: Beers using these hops are increasingly common, try to get your hands on a fresh New England style IPA (NEIPA).
-Or, if your local brewery doesn’t make one, grab a Pirate Life Mosaic IPA and taste the tropical, juicy notes.
+Example: Beers using these hops are increasingly common; try to get your hands on a NEIPA or Hazy IPA from your local brewery (fresh is definitely best with these beers).
+Or, if your local brewery doesn’t make one, grab Feral Biggie Juice and taste the tropical, juicy notes.

-The others category is an interesting one as there are some hops out there throwing weird flavours.
-One recently developed in the States is meant to throw flavours reminiscent of barrel aging… But think of vinous sauvignon blanc and gooseberry from the likes of Nelson Sauvin (NZ), berry and black pepper from Pacific Gem (NZ), red fruits, strawberry and bubblegum from Barbe Rouge (France).
+The others category is an interesting one as there's a growing number of hops out there throwing weird flavours.
+Think of vinous sauvignon blanc and gooseberry from the likes of Nelson Sauvin (NZ), berry and black pepper from Pacific Gem (NZ), red fruits, strawberry and bubblegum from Barbe Rouge (France).

 There's much more that could be said about hops, with breeders continuously searching for new flavours and aromas and brewers exploring new ways in which to use them in beer, but this is a good starting point from which to launch.